 New Year’s Eve now and New Year’s Eve in the mediaeval period actually refer to two different calendar days.
 Old New Year’s Eve was 24th March.
 For an easy-to-understand explanation, please go to here, but whichever the day, it was still New Year’s Eve.
 We now celebrate it with much fun, laughter and hope, but… Continue reading The truth about the Christian New Year’s Eve….

-On the right is Mary I, the penultimate “Tudor” monarch.
+(with apologies to any surviving “Round the Horne” fans) On the right is Mary I, the penultimate “Tudor” monarch.
 Her brief reign was a reaction to the Reformations of her father and brother, reintroducing the Catholicism that prevailed until twenty years earlier but she died without issue and her religious policy was reversed by her… Continue reading I’m Julian, this is my friend Mary?

 Another clue to the mystery of the “Princes”?